-Lisa Allen began smoking and drinking at sixteen.
+Lisa Allen began smoking and drinking by age sixteen.
 Her excess weight reflected a lifetime of chronic overeating.
 She was deeply in debt and had never held a job for an entire year.
 She was in her thirties when her husband told her he was in love with another woman and wanted a divorce.

 She did not respond well.

 Her grief led her down a dark, obsessive road.
 She fell into depression and followed him around town in tears.
 Then she began to stalk her husband’s girlfriend.
-There were midnight phone calls and hang ups, eventually escalating to a drunken, screaming, door-banging visit where she threatened to burn down the girl’s condo.
+There were midnight phone calls and hang-ups, eventually escalating to a drunken, screaming, door-banging visit where she threatened to burn down the girl’s condo.

 The next morning she was shocked awake, jet-lagged and confused in the pitch dark, by loud Arabic calls to worship from a nearby mosque.
 Shaking, she fumbled in the blackness for a cigarette and promptly lit an ink pen.
 She jumped out of bed and knocked over a large water bottle which exploded into noisy shards in the darkness.

 She collapsed back into the bed in tears, her life’s failures pressing down.
-She thought, I can’t even smoke right!
+She thought I can’t even smoke right!